davmarc-lab/bolt-engine/Bolt/Notes.md

  - [ ] Implement Buffers wrapper (it needs some fixes)
  - [ ] Make OpenGl enum wrapper
  - [ ] Make a better Framebuffer wrapper for OpenGl
+ - [ ] In the scene the Sahder is recreated everytime!!!
+ - [ ] Refactor the MeshConfig at create time